grafana/grafana/docs/sources/datasources/google-cloud-monitoring/_index.md

 #### Automatic unit detection

 Grafana issues one query to the Cloud Monitoring API per query editor row, and each API response includes a unit.
-Grafana will attempt to convert the returned unit into a unit that is understood by the Grafana graph panel.
+Grafana will attempt to convert the returned unit into a unit that is understood by the Grafana time series panel.
 If conversion was successful, the unit will be displayed on the Y-axis on the panel.
-If the query editor rows returned different units, then the unit from the last query editor row is used in the graph panel.
+If the query editor rows returned different units, then the unit from the last query editor row is used in the time series panel.

 ### SLO (Service Level Objective) queries